Wind power in the United States: Other government involvement

 The average price of Power purchase agreements was $23.5/MWh in 2014.
 Operating expenses were estimated to $10/MWh.

 Siting considerations

 There is competition for wind farms among farmers in places like Iowa or ranchers in Colorado.
-Farmers, with no investment on their part, typically receive $3,000–5,000 per year in royalties from the local utility for siting a single, large, advanced-design wind turbine.
+In 2007, farmers, with no investment on their part, typically received $3,000–5,000 per year in royalties from the local utility for siting a single, large, advanced-design wind turbine.

 Landscape and ecological issues may be significant for some wind farm proposals, and environmental issues are a consideration in site selection.
+Communities which support renewable energy projects may oppose local development due to perceived environmental harms.
+This includes sound pollution and visual concerns.

 Worldwide experience has shown that community consultation and direct involvement of the general public in wind farm projects has helped to increase community approval, and some wind farms overseas have become tourist attractions, like the Ten Mile Lagoon Wind Farm.

+Perceived impacts by communities that oppose wind power claim reduced property values, decreased tourism, increased traffic, or increased economic inequality.
+Although research has shown no measurable evidence, the perception of these can impact the acceptance of wind power in an area.